puzzle/delivery-pipeline-concept/deployment-pattern.md

 - Approvals
 - Maintaining SLA, SLO, SLI

-Important factors driving the implementation of CICD:
+Important factors driving the implementation of CI/CD:

 - Environments (increase of deployments to multiple environments and locations [Example of how to Setup a Multi-Environment CI/CD Pipeline on AWS](https://www.phdata.io/blog/setting-up-multi-environments-cicd-pipelines-on-aws/))
 - Tests (the automation of several different tests)